What is a Counselling Psychologist?

 - Graduate Basis for Chartered Membership (GBC, formerly known as GBR).
 This can be achieved by completing a society accredited degree or conversion course.
 The British Psychological Society has a full list of all accredited undergraduate and conversion courses in the UK and can provide you with all the information you need to get started.

 - Society accredited Doctorate in Counselling Psychology or the society’s qualification in counselling psychology.
-In order to use the title counselling psychologist, you will need to be registered with the Health Professional Council (HPC).
-This will involve completing a Doctorate in Counselling Psychology that has been approved by HPC.
+In order to use the title counselling psychologist, you will need to be registered with the Health and Care Professions Council (HPC).
+This will involve completing a Doctorate in Counselling Psychology that has been approved by HCPC.

 Often another entry requirement for the counselling psychology course is relevant experience in a helping/counselling related field such as, befriending or telephone counselling.
 You may find that some of these opportunities can be offered in your local area and can be achieved by undertaking some voluntary work with a local organisation for a few hours a week.
 These experiences will not only enhance your resume (CV) but will also give you an idea of some of the skills you will eventually need as a counselling psychologist.
 Further, some programs may ask for a basic counselling skills course for which the British Association for Counselling and Psychotherapy (BACP) has more detail on where to find these courses and what is involved.